 Experience more Irish music and dance at The Irish House Party Dinner and Show, where if you’re not up dancing or clapping, you’re digging into some rich Baileys-infused chocolate cake.

-Find out what’s for lunch at Etto, serving a constantly rotating menu, offering the freshest food and dishes like roast potato gnocchi with wild garlic and truffle pesto, and other modern European cuisines.
+Find out what’s for lunch at Etto, serving a constantly rotating menu, offering fresh dishes like roast potato gnocchi with wild garlic and truffle pesto, and other modern European cuisines.

 If you don’t make it in time for the festival, you need not despair.
 The Gate Theatre and Abbey Theatre have shows running all year round.
 If you love theatre and want to catch some while you’re visiting, there’ll always be something on.